kernelkit/infix/doc/wifi.md

 - `country-code`: Two-letter ISO 3166-1 code - determines allowed channels and maximum power.
 Examples: US, DE, GB, SE, FR, JP. **Must match your physical location for legal compliance.**
 - `band`: 2.4GHz, 5GHz, or 6GHz (required for AP mode).
 Band selection automatically enables appropriate WiFi standards (2.4GHz: 802.11n, 5GHz: 802.11n/ac, 6GHz: 802.11n/ac/ax)
 - `channel`: Channel number (1-196) or "auto" (required for AP mode).
 When set to "auto", defaults to channel 6 for 2.4GHz, channel 36 for 5GHz, or channel 109 for 6GHz
-- `enable-wifi6`: Boolean (default: false).
-Opt-in to enable WiFi 6 (802.11ax) on 2.4GHz and 5GHz bands.
-The 6GHz band always uses WiFi 6 regardless of this setting
+- `enable-80211ax`: Boolean (default: false).
+Opt-in to enable 802.11ax (WiFi 6) on 2.4GHz and 5GHz bands.
+The 6GHz band always uses 802.11ax regardless of this setting

 > [!NOTE]
 > TX power and channel width are automatically determined by the driver based on regulatory constraints, PHY mode, and hardware capabilities.